-Prerequisite: Concurrent enrollment in Pre-IB English II Credit: 1 unit
+Prerequisite: Concurrent enrollment in Pre-IB English II Credit: 1 unit have a better understanding of the psychological make-up of human beings.

 This is an interdisciplinary curriculum that incorporates knowledge, skills and processes from literature, the social studies, and the English performance standards.
 Students who successfully complete this course satisfy the 10th grade World History requirement.